 There are close to 5.5 million Americans living with Alzheimer’s, but half (or more) don’t even know it.

 Alzheimer's symptoms are often overlooked or simply attributed to limitations that come with aging.
 But Alzheimer’s is not a normal part of the aging process.
 Some signs of Alzheimer's include:

 If you or a loved one has experienced any of these symptoms, it’s time to see your doctor.
 Mercy neurologists and geriatrics specialists have the expertise to determine possible causes.
 And if you do have Alzheimer’s, finding out early means you’ll have more options for treatment.

 Although there is no cure for Alzheimer’s, your doctor will put together a treatment plan to help you stay active and enjoy your life.
-Your care plan might include:
+Your management and care plan might include:

 Mercy will be there for you and your family with all the support you need.